sensslen/Cgf.CameraControl.Main/README.md

             // Type of the interface to connect to "type": "logitech/gamepadf310",

-            // Serial number of the gamepad (used to identify the exact camepad to connect to -- currently not supported)
+            // Serial number of the gamepad (used to identify the exact gamepad to connect to.
+This parameter is optional) "serialNumber": 123553,
-            //"SerialNumber": 123553

             // Every Interface needs a unique instance to seperate them from each other: The first Gamepad has an instance of 1
             "instance": 1,